Khalil3000/ImmigrationEducation/README.md

 ## Why this matters

-Understanding changes in student composition can help policymakers and institutions better plan education and integration efforts.
+Changes in student composition have direct implications for capacity planning, resource allocation, and targeted integration initiatives.
+Understanding these trends enables policymakers and institutions to anticipate shifts in demand and design more effective education and inclusion strategies.

 ## 📊 Dataset
 The data comes from Statistics Denmark (DST) and includes: